ziiiaz/Week3/Learning from people in context.md

   > :two: **Whats**

 It was necessary to have the interview recorded.
 The user was unsure why she should be recorded while I explained to her before we initiated the session.
 I assure her to blur her face and remove all identifiable information.
 After all, she was not comfortable describing the incident with all details.
 I decided not to take notes while talking, as I believe it could further the existing distance and differences between her and me as the interviewer.
-Therefore, I avoided taking notes by that time and tried to keep it as a natural, spontaneous form of communication.
+Therefore, I avoided taking notes during the interview and tried to keep it as a natural, spontaneous form of communication.
+Moreover, the interview was conducted where the user feels comfortable and usually relaxes after working.
+The intention behind this was to reduce the formality of the interview.

    </details>